aroberge/ideas/README.md

 for people to try out suggestions from or for [python-ideas](https://mail.python.org/archives/list/python-ideas@python.org/).
-A few days later, I came up with the above logo and this cemented my opinion that this choice of name is not such a bad idea.
+A few days later, I came up with the above logo and this cemented my opinion that this choice of name might not such a bad idea.

 Anyway, enough of this banter.
 If you want to know more about this project, please consult the [documentation](https://aroberge.github.io/ideas/docs/html/).